Smoothed-particle hydrodynamics: Weakly compressible approach

 where $\rho_0$ is the reference density and $c$ the speed of sound.
 For water, $\gamma = 7$ is commonly used.
 The background pressure $p_0$ is added to avoid negative pressure values.

-Real nearly incompressible fluids such as water are characterized by very high speed of sounds of the order $10^3\mathrm{m/s}$.
+Real nearly incompressible fluids such as water are characterized by very high speeds of sound of the order $10^3\mathrm{m/s}$.
 Hence, pressure information travels fast compared to the actual bulk flow, which leads to very small Mach numbers $M$.
 The momentum equation leads to the following relation:

 where $\rho$ is the density change and $v$ the velocity vector.

 In practice a value of c smaller than the real one is adopted to avoid time steps too small in the time integration scheme.
 Generally a numerical speed of sound is adopted such that density variation smaller than 1% are allowed.
 This is the so-called weak-compressibility assumption.

 This corresponds to a Mach number smaller than 0.1, which implies:

 where the maximum velocity $v_\text{max}$ needs to be estimated, for e.g. by Torricelli's law or an educated guess.
 Since only small density variations occur, a linear equation of state can be adopted:

 Usually the weakly-compressible schemes are affected by a high-frequency spurious noise on the pressure and density fields.